 The progress in reducing the debt burden stopped and then reversed course beginning in 2002.
 The attacks of September 11, 2001, a recession, two major wars, and tax cuts all contributed to increasing deficits, causing debt to rise, both in nominal terms and as a percentage of GDP.
 Following the recession that began in December 2007, the deficit increased rapidly in 2008 and 2009, as the Government intervened in the potential collapse of several major corporations and financial institutions as well as enacting a major stimulus bill.
 Additional tax cuts enacted in 2017 also contributed to higher deficits.
-Debt as a percent of GDP grew from 35.2 percent at the end of
+Debt

-$^1\,$ This is 2022 nominal interest on debt held by the public.
-For a discussion of real net interest, see Chapter 3, "Long-Term Budget Outlook."
+$^{^1\,}$ This is 2023 nominal interest on debt held by the public.
+For a discussion of real net interest, see the "Long-Term Budget Outlook" chapter of this volume.

-&lt;sup>2 The Historical Tables are available at https://www.whitehouse.gov/omb/historical-tables/.
+2 The Historical Tables are available at https://whitehouse.gov/omb/historical-tables/.

-Table 20-1.
+Table 21-1.
 TRENDS IN FEDERAL DEBT HELD BY THE PUBLIC AND INTEREST ON THE DEBT HELD BY THE PUBLIC